TarbFela/Capstone/src2/mcp3x6xR_driver/README.md

 # MCP3x6xR Driver for RP2040/RP2350 [WIP]
 This is a simple driver for the MCP3x6xR series ADCs that I will employ in my capstone project.
 They are SPI devices and I am using RP2350-based boards (namely, the Pimoroni PGA2350).

+The driver abstracts basic SPI interactions and provides macros for the register addresses, command structure, and register fields for these ADCs.
+There is also a PIO program and corresponding driver to perform triggered reads of the ADC in continuous read mode.
+Functions pass ownership of GPIO pins between RP2350 SPI and PIO machines.

 ### Annoying, Sneaky Hardware Requirement
 This series of ADCs seems to _require_ that the nIRQ pin be pulled to logic high externally.
 Without this step, the **ADC WILL NOT PERFORM CONVERSIONS**.

+## Example Code

+The `MCP3x6xR_Dev` directory has an example project using this driver.
+This project is based around a board I've designed called the ADPC;
+if you intend to run this program on your own board you will have to define the RP2350 GPIO pins with `#define ADC_1_PIN_<name> <number>` and remove the references to `ADPC_cfg.h` (you may even replace it with your own `<>_cfg.h`).

+The example code interfaces with a computer over USB; any serial port tool should work.
+The device uses an ASCII interface except when collecting data, when it streams raw bytes over USB CDC.
+Providing a `"q"` input puts the RP2350 back in USB flash mode for further programming.

+`script.py` automates this interface.
+It requires that you know the path of the USB serial device (on MacOS this is `/dev/cu.usbmodem####`).

+`graphing.py` graphs the received data.

 ## Structure
 This is a work in progress.
 I am still sorting out how best to define the types and how to structure functions, etc.